Fractions are difficult for many students to learn, but Right-Brained Fractions can help! Here are a few reasons why children struggle:

-4. Fractions are taught relying heavily on memorizing many procedural steps.
+Fractions are taught relying heavily on memorizing many terms and procedural steps.
 For those children who cannot learn via memorization and don’t learn using steps in a procedure, learning how to compute with fractions is nearly impossible.

-6. Multiplication and division of fractions acts exactly opposite to the same processes with whole numbers.
+Multiplication and division of fractions acts exactly opposite to the same processes with whole numbers.
 For example, with whole numbers, multiplying results in a larger number.
 With fractions, multiplying results in a smaller number.

 How Right-Brained Fractions addresses these difficulties:

-1. Every term is defined in such a way that the very structure of each word is explored for its meaning.
-For example “Numerator” is broken into two parts: Ator means “one who”, and Numer means “enumerates or counts”, which means that the numerator is one who counts.
+Every term is defined in such a way that the very structure of each word is explored for its meaning.
+For example, “Numerator” is broken into two parts: Ator means “one who” and Numer means “enumerates or counts” which means that the numerator is one who counts.

-6. Notes to the teacher as well as stories to read make teaching fractions simple for the teacher without having to engage in extensive training ahead of time.
-You can actually read through the book with your student(s).
+Notes to the teacher as well as stories to read make teaching fractions simple for the teacher without having to engage in extensive training ahead of time.
+You can actually read through the book with your students.